-How to use a VLOOKUP formula in Excel
+How to use a VLOOKUP formula in Excel with an example

 A VLOOKUP function is a great way of collating information, for example if you have someone’s name and address in one worksheet, and their name and phone number in another, you might want to collate their name, address and phone number all in one spreadsheet.
 A VLOOKUP will enable you to do that.